 Yerba mate (also spelled erva mate) originated from South America and is enjoyed in Brazil, Argentina, Uruguay and Paraguay.
 It supposedly has many health benefits.

 You can also make “tea” out of raspberry leaves (especially for women in labour), linden blossoms, marjoram, thyme, rose petals, nettle, lemon balm, sage and many other plants.
 Rose petal tea is very delicate in taste and delicious.
-If you have a cold, here are some tea ideas to help you fight off the infection.
 Another popular fruit is hibiscus, which is a popular with all those who can’t drink caffeinated drinks.
 Ginger roots and cinnamon sticks can also be used to make tea- check here for a great aqua de canela recipe on Spanglish House!

 You can also add these aromas to black or green tea.
 The most famous, I believe is Earl Grey which contains oil from the bergamot orange.
 Another popular aromas are: fruit (such as read fruit, lemon or orange), spices (such as cinnamon, cardamom and others) and petals or flowers (cherry blossoms, lavender and rose petals), for example.